ATPs/PrecisionProDB/README.md

 usage: PrecisionProDB.py [-h] [-g GENOME] [-f GTF] -m MUTATIONS [-p PROTEIN] [-t THREADS] [-o OUT] [-a {GENCODE_GTF,GENCODE_GFF3,RefSeq,Ensembl_GTF,gtf}]
                          [-k PROTEIN_KEYWORD] [-F] [-s SAMPLE] [-A] [-D {GENCODE,RefSeq,Ensembl,Uniprot,}] [-U UNIPROT] [--uniprot_min_len UNIPROT_MIN_LEN]

-PrecisionProDB, personal proteogenomic tools which outputs a new reference protein based on the variants data.
-VCF/tsv file as the variant input If the variant file is in tsv format, at least four columns are required in the header: chr, pos, ref, alt.
-Try to convert the file to proper format if you have a bed or other file.
+PrecisionProDB, a personal proteogenomic tool which outputs a new reference protein based on the variants data.
+A VCF or /a tsv file can be used as the variant input.
+If the variant file is in tsv format, at least four columns are required in the
+header: chr, pos, ref, alt.
+Additional columns will be ignored.
+Try to Convert the file to proper format if you have a bed file or other types of variant file.

 optional arguments:
   -h, --help            show this help message and exit